jimpil/fudje/doc/intro.md

 If you can't possibly enumerate the invocations, then you're probably looking for a stub, rather than a mock.

 That is it!
 You now know how to use `mocking`...`in-background` is simply a thinner version of `mocking`, which is something between mocking and stubbing. `in-background` will check the arguments provided but will not do any call-count checking at the end (as opposed to `mocking` which will).
+In other words, you can think of it as a slightly more capable version of `with-redefs`.
+As such, the intention is for it to surround multiple `mocking` expressions in order to provide mocking for expressions which we don't care how many times they are called.
+Midje does this via `against-background` and a couple of other variants.